 * The 1937 date is unexpected.
 John Castle-Harris, who modelled the creature, is believed to have been in Melbourne in 1935, not 1937, so either that belief is incorrect, or when Allan James made this piece in 1937 he applied a figure modelled two years earlier.

-Either way, the Castle-Harris attribution was incised by Allan James.
+Either way, based on the handwriting the Castle-Harris attribution appears to have been incised by Allan James.